Lectures on LHC Physics: QCD

-Most text books on QCD start from a very simple class of QCD processes, namely deep inelastic scattering.
+Most text books on QCD start from a very simple class of QCD processes, called deep inelastic scattering.
 These are processes with the HERA initial state $e^\pm p$.
-The problem with this approach is that for the LHC era such processes are not very useful.
-What we would like to understand instead are processes of the kind $pp \to W$+jets, $pp \to H$+jets, $pp \to t\bar{t}+$jets, or the production of new particles with or without jets.
+The problem with this approach is that in the LHC era we would like to instead understand processes of the kind $pp \to W$+jets, $pp \to H$+jets, $pp \to t\bar{t}+$jets, or the production of new particles with or without jets.
 These kind of signal and background processes and their relevance in an LHC analysis we already mentioned in Section~\ref{sec:higgs_gf_lhc}.

-From a QCD perspective such processes are very complex, so we need to step back a little and start with a simple question: we know how to compute the production rate and distributions for photon and $Z$ production for example at LEP, $e^+e^- \to \gamma,Z \to \ell^+ \ell^-$.
-What is the production rate for this final state at the LHC, how do we account for quarks inside the protons, and what are the best-suited kinematic variables to use at a hadron collider?
+From a QCD perspective such processes are very complex, so we need to step back a little and start with a simple question: we know how to compute the production rate and distributions for photon or $Z$ production for example at LEP, $e^+e^- \to \gamma,Z \to \ell^+ \ell^-$.
+What is then the production rate for the same final state at the LHC, how do we account for quarks inside the protons, and what are the best--suited kinematic variables to use at a hadron collider?